ceri-num/uv-larm/tutorials/22-rosifier.md

 <node pkg="tf" type="static_transform_publisher" name="base_footprint_in_odom"
   args="2.3 4.0 0.01 0.8 0.0 0.0 /odom /base_footprint 80" />
 ```
-- Open *rviz*, get a visualization of the two frames, in `\odom` main frame and save the configuration in your *ROS* package.
+- Open *rviz*, get a visualization of the two frames, in `/odom` main frame and save the configuration in your *ROS* package.

 - Update the launch file to automatically launch *rviz* with the appropriate configuration.